callmenoodles/space-isolation-plymouth/README.md

   Where `delay` is the delay in seconds (e.g. 5).

 ## Known Issues
-### Theme Size & Loading Screen Video
+### Theme Size
 The size of this theme can probably be optimized quite a bit.
 However, I was unable to get a preview running on my system, so I decided to just use the full snapshots of a screen recording of the game.

+### Loading Screen Video
+The game shows a low-res video sometimes while loading.
+When I included this, the theme size became too large.
+In hindsight I think I know how to fix this but another reason I didn't include it, is because it was very distracting having this flashing image while trying to enter my password at night.
+However, feel free to raise an issue.

 ### Fonts & Custom Text
 AFAIK, fonts are not bundled with a Plymouth theme but must be installed on the host system already.
 I couldn't get fonts to work, so for now the quote you see is part of the background instead of editable.